 See our open calls for projects in the Highway Safety Improvement Program.

-Open - Call for projects - City Safety Program - Closes Friday, March 4, 2022
+Closed - Call for projects - City Safety Program - Closed Friday, March 4, 2022

 Injury levels for crashes

 - Fatal - One or more persons in a crash died at the scene of the crash, on arrival to a hospital or medical facility, or at a hospital or medical facility.

 - Suspected serious injury (serious injury) - One or more persons in a crash had one or more of the following: Severe laceration resulting in exposure of underlying tissue/muscle/organ or resulting in significant loss of blood; broken or distorted extremity; crush injury; suspected skull, chest, or abdominal injury other than bruises or minor laceration; significant burn; unconsciousness when taken from the scene; or paralysis.

 - Suspected minor injury - One or more persons in a crash had a non life threatening injury such as: lump on the head, abrasion, bruise, or minor laceration.